 Useful Resources

 On this page you will find a range of useful resources to help you search for jobs, or identify education, training, work experience and volunteering opportunities that could help you to prepare for a new career.
-More support with moving closer to employment is available from Bridge Northumberland and Northumberland Rural Employment Hubs.
+More support with moving closer to employment is available from Northumberland Rural Employment Hubs.

 Are you unemployed, or looking for a change of career?
 Whether you are currently looking for a new job or wanting to take steps towards doing so in the future, there are many resources available that can help you on your way: